-The full extent of the proposed changes is included in the attached redlined draft Ordinances for Articles 10 and 11 attached as Exhibit C. The attached draft Ordinances show both the amendments proposed by

-SAN FRANCISCO PLANNING DEPARTMENT 2 the HPC, and the additional amendments proposed by Supervisor Wiener.
-Please note that for the most part, when changes have been made to Article 10 they are also applicable to Article 11.
+The full extent of the proposed changes is included in the attached redlined draft Ordinances for Articles 10 and 11.
+The attached draft Ordinances show both the amendments proposed by the HPC, and the additional amendments proposed by Supervisor Wiener.
+Please note that for the most part, when changes have been made to Article 10 that are also applicable to Article 11,